-HBU Teams with Houston Texans owner, establishing the McNair Center for Entrepreneurship and Free Enterprise
+HBU Teams with Houston Texans owner, establishing the HBU McNair Center for Entrepreneurship and Free Enterprise

 Honor the Lord with your wealth, and with the first fruits of your produce;” Proverbs 3:9 (ESV).
 Bob and Janice McNair exemplify this biblical guidance, and they are enabling Houston Baptist University to teach such truth to students.